Translation in the Wild: Translation Technologies: Brief History and Current State

-Today’s translation technology landscape is one of convergence and integration.
-The boundary between human and machine translation has continued to blur.
-Professional translators frequently use CAT tools integrated with a custom NMT system or a generic service such as DeepL or Google.
-As already noted, the translator’s role is often to post-edit MT output and curate translation memories, a process that loops human expertise back into improving machine suggestions.
-This symbiosis has led to significant productivity gains and further reconceptualization of translation as a joint human-AI effort, where creativity and critical judgment come from humans, and speed and consistency from machines.
+Today’s translation technology landscape is one of convergence and integration \citep{rothwell_translation_2023, moorkens_automating_2025}.
+The boundary between human and machine translation is rapidly blurring.
+Professional translators use computer-assisted translation (CAT) tools that are often integrated with a custom NMT system or a generic service such as DeepL or Google.
+The translator’s role is often to post-edit MT output and curate translation memories, a process that loops human expertise back into improving machine suggestions.
+This symbiosis has led to significant productivity gains and reconceptualization of translation as a joint human-AI effort \citep{balashov_translators_2020}, where creativity and critical judgment come from humans, and speed and consistency from machines.

+Most recently, the emergence of LLMs has begun to influence translation workflows.
+Although NMT systems are still the go-to resource for high-volume, high-speed translation needs \citep {makarenko_list_2025, big_language_solutions_why_2025}, LLMs have demonstrated impressive translation capabilities even without being specialized for the task.
+There are early signs of LLMs being integrated into translation pipelines; for instance, using an LLM to refine or evaluate MT outputs, or to handle difficult cases that NMT systems mistranslate.
+Conversely, practitioners have explored using NMT engines to augment LLMs, for example, by translating non-English user queries into English before feeding them to an English-centric LLM, and then translating the output back to the original language using a domain-specific MT system.